-Employers of building and construction management graduates are interested in your technical subject and professional skills.
+Employers of building and construction management graduates are interested in your technical knowledge and professional skills.
 Find out what you can do with them…

 Jobs directly related to your degree include:

-The technical, management and professional skills developed during your degree are also welcomed by employers in other career areas such as finance, marketing, logistics, personnel and general management.
+The technical, management and professional skills developed during your degree are also welcomed by employers in other sectors, such as finance, marketing, logistics, personnel and general management.

 Jobs where your degree would be useful include:

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.
 To find out what jobs would suit you, log in to My Prospects.

 Many building and construction management courses offer chances to complete placements, or you could try to secure summer work with relevant companies.

 Make the most of any work placements you do as many companies use them as a way to recruit future employees.
 Placements also provide a good opportunity to find out more about the structure of the industry and the skills and qualities needed for entry to particular jobs.

 Temporary work with a relevant company can also be useful for making contacts and networking.
 Check firms' websites for details or apply speculatively.
 For contact information for quantity surveyors, try the RICS Find a Surveyor facility.

 Search for placements and find out more about work experience and internships.